Webhook Retry Policy

 Set up alerting

-You can manually retry failed events from the Developer Portal:- Go to Webhooks > select endpoint > Delivery History
+Retry failed deliveries from the Developer Portal:- Go to Webhooks > select endpoint > Delivery History

 - Find the failed event